 Know how to get here

 - We want to make it easy to find Dayton Children's.
 Visit Locations to obtain door-to-door directions, written directions and an area map.
-If you are traveling from out of town and need a place to stay, please also visit Places to Stay.
+If you are traveling from out of town and need a place to stay, please also visit our visitation and sleepovers section.

 - For help with directions, call 937-641-3000.